-4.7.1 The use of a surveillance device should not be ruled out simply because it may incidentally pick up one or both ends of a telephone conversation, and any such product can be treated as having been lawfully obtained.
+4.7.1 The use of a surveillance device as part of a directed surveillance authorisation should not be ruled out simply because it may incidentally pick up one or both ends of a telephone conversation, and any such product can be treated as having been lawfully obtained.
 However, its use would not be appropriate where the sole purpose was to overhear speech which, at the time of monitoring, is being transmitted by a telecommunications system.
-In such cases, an application should be made for an Interception of Communication Warrant under Section 5 of the 2000 Act.
+It must also not involve any modification of, or interference with, the telecommunication system or its operation.
+Further guidance appears at 3.9 of the Covert Surveillance and Property Interference Code of Practice 2018.